jzumbrun/supercapacitor/README.md

        // super here otherwise events will not be registered to listen super.componentDidMount()

-        // Calls to a store
+        // Calls to a store to get data.
+Notice there is no return value here.
-        SomethingStore.getSomething({
+        // The return value will come in the first param of the `this.event` callback ie,
+        // onGetSomethingSuccess: function(/* here -> */ data), or if a callback is not set,
+        // this component will re-render with the data populated in `this.state` SomethingStore.getSomething({
             'something_id': this.props.params.something_id
         })
     }

-    // The listener bound function will usually update the state which forces a re-render
+    // The callback bound function will usually update the state which forces a re-render
     onGetSomethingSuccess: function(data) {
         this.setState({
             something: data.something